 Bainbridge Island

 If you want to include a ferry ride in your 3 days in Seattle, I suggest visiting Bainbridge Island.
-You can walk on as pedestrians and there are tons of things right near the ferry terminal.
+You can walk on as pedestrians and many things are right near the ferry terminal.

 I suggest strolling through the charming downtown area and checking out the local shops, galleries, and restaurants.
 There are also several parks and waterfront areas nearby.